 The evidence sought is relevant based on the facts and theories of this action.
-In her Second Amended Complaint, Plaintiff attempts to allege claims in Count I for "Sexual Assault and Battery," Count II for "Intentional Infliction of Emotional Distress," and in Count III for "Coercion and Enticement to Sexual Activity in Violation of 18 U.S.C.A. §2422," and seeks damages pursuant to 18 U.S.C. §2255(a).
+In her Second Amended Complaint, Plaintiff attempts to allege claims in Count I for "Sexual Assault and Battery," Count II for "Intentional Infliction of Emotional Distress," and in Count III for "Coercion and Enticement to Sexual Activity in Violation of 18

+U.S.C.A. §2422," and seeks damages pursuant to 18 U.S.C. §2255(a).
 (Plaintiff alleges diversity of citizenship as a basis for this Court's jurisdiction.
 2d Am.
-Complaint, ¶5).
+Complaint, ¶¶5).
 Counts I and II are brought pursuant to state law.

-In her complaint, Plaintiff alleges that she has "experienced confusion, shame, humiliation and embarrassment, and "she has suffered and will continue to suffer severe and permanent traumatic injuries, including mental, psychological and emotional damages," "severe emotional distress," and "severe mental anguish and pain."
-She also seeks actual (Count III) and compensatory damages for her alleged injuries.
+In her complaint, Plaintiff alleges that "she has suffered and will continue to suffer severe and permanent traumatic injuries, including mental, psychological and emotional damages," and "severe mental anguish and pain."
+She also seeks compensatory damages for her alleged injuries.
 2d Am.
-Complaint, ¶¶14, 20, 25-26, 32, and "Wherefore" clauses.
-In her answers to interrogatory no. 9, Plaintiff further states that:
+Complaint, ¶¶21, 27, 33, and "Wherefore" clauses.
+In her answers to interrogatories nos.
+9 and 10, Plaintiff further states that: